 - Listen for the humor God sometimes reveals during meditation.

-By Aimee Zahora, VP of Marketing at Aim Higher Now, enjoys reading and writing compelling blogs on topics that edify, uplift, and enrich.
+Aimee Zahora, Owner at Aim Higher Now, relishes reading and writing compelling blogs on topics that edify, uplift, and enrich.